run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/problem-occurrences.md

 4. Click on "Add occurrence" and complete the mandatory fields;

     !!!
 Abstract "NOTE"
-        It's possible to register new categorie and origins that fit the best to the occurrence, when click on the icon “+” and complete the necessary fields.
+        It's possible to register new category and origins that fit the best to the occurrence, when click on the icon “+” and complete the necessary fields.

 5. Click on "Save".